Data Access Tools

 - "What conversations are unassigned right now?"

-list_recordsto find the chatbot first, then lists its documents) - "List all published articles in my Help Center knowledge base." (finds the KB, then lists articles with
+list_recordsto find the chatbot first, then lists its documents) - "List all published articles in my Support knowledge base." (finds the KB, then lists articles with

 publishedOnly: true) - "Show me my newsletter contact groups and how many subscribers each has."